-Absent floor-standing speakers, your home theatre sound system would be incomplete.
+WIthout floor-standing speakers, your home theatre sound system would be incomplete.
 There are also a variety of floor-standing speaker types available from various companies.
-On the other hand, Klipsch makes speakers with unique features like the tractrix horn and invests a lot of effort and money into making music more pleasant.
+On the other hand, Klipsch makes speakers with unique features like the tractrix horn and invests a lot of effort and money in making music more pleasant.

 Klipsch RP-280f vs. RP-8000F: Comparison